Four4Two/fury-blockscout/DEVELOPMENT.md

 #### Print Debugging

-Download the sources locally for the base version of blockscout used to build the kava customized development and production images
+Download the sources locally for the base version of blockscout used to build the fury customized development and production images

 ```bash
 make vendor-blockscout